[HISTORY: Adopted by the Board of Commissioners of the Township of Cheltenham 3-21-1995 by Ord. No. 1824-95. Amendments noted where applicable.]

-The Director of Public Works, Code Official, or Deputy Code Official, after determining that a nuisance exists in violation of this chapter, shall serve written notice upon the owner or occupier of the property, or the agent thereof, by certified mail or personal service, to remove the nuisance within 10 days after receipt of such notice to comply with § 188-2 or within three days after receipt of such notice to comply with § 188-3 of this chapter.
+The Enforcement Officer, after determining that a nuisance exists in violation of this chapter, shall serve written notice upon the owner or occupier of the property, or the agent thereof, by certified mail or personal service, to remove the nuisance within 10 days after receipt of a notice to comply with § 188-2 or within three days after receipt of a notice to comply with § 188-3.
 If delivery is not made to the owner or occupier, or the agent thereof, then a written notice to remove the nuisance shall be posted upon the premises.
-Upon such persons' failure to do so, the Township may cause the nuisance to be removed or disposed of and charge the owner for the cost thereof, together with an administrative fee of 10%, collectible in such manner as is provided by law, including the filing of a municipal claim therefor.
+Upon such persons' failure to comply with the notice, the Township may cause the nuisance to be removed or disposed of and charge the owner for the cost thereof, together with an administrative fee of 10%, collectible in manner provided by law for the filing of municipal claims and liens.

 Any person, firm or corporation violating any of the provisions of this chapter shall, in addition to other charges hereinbefore provided for, upon conviction before any Magisterial District Justice, be guilty of a summary offense and shall be required to pay a fine not exceeding $1,000 and costs of prosecution.
 Each and every day on which any person, firm or corporation shall be in violation of this chapter shall constitute a separate offense.